mbezuidenhout/woo-costcentre-gateway/README.txt

 This plugin is focused on providing users with the ability to use their company cost centre to make payments for goods and services.
 The target audience is corporations that want to allow their users to make use of their cost centres.

-Note that the payment will be in a pending state until approved by an administrator.
+Note that the payment will be in a "On Hold" state until approved by an administrator.

 == Frequently Asked Questions ==